- Spring semester convocation to be held Jan. 16

 other college deans and miscellaneous offices on and off campus.

-To get a copy, contact your department's communications adviser
+To get a copy, contact your department's communications advisor

 (see next item for their names).
 If you aren't connected to a